Natural Health Products

 L-arginine can be extractextractto get, separate, or isolate a desired active ingrediented from natural sources or made in the laboratory.

-It is made into supplements of different forms such as chewable tablets, caplets, capsules, lozenges, powders, and liquids.
+It is made into supplements of different forms such as chewable tablets/gummies, caplets, capsules, lozenges, powders, strips, and liquids.

-The dose for L-arginine ranges from 6 g to 21 g per day, with no more than 8 grams in a single dose.
-For protein synthesis, smaller doses may be recommended.
+The dose for L-arginine ranges from 6 g to 21 g per day, with no more than 8 grams in a single dose for improving exercise capacity in individuals with stable cardiovascular diseases.
+For protein synthesis, smaller doses may be recommended (0.21 g to 21 g per day).

 Your health care provider may have recommended using this product in other ways.
 Contact a health care provider if you have questions.